CodeURJC-DAW-2023-24/webapp16/README.md

 ![*Flow Diagram*](readmeImg/usersDiagram.jpg)

 ___
 # Phase 2
 ___
-#  :computer: Screens
+#  :computer: New Screens
 ___
 ## Home Page:
 The main page is dedicated to football, showcasing a vibrant and dynamic design.
 It features the following elements:

-A navigation bar at the top with options for “Home,” “Teams,” “Profile,” and “Tournaments.”
+A navigation bar at the top with options for “Home,” “Teams,” “Players,” and “Profile.”
 There is also a search bar and a sign in/register button on the right side.
-A section titled “Available Tournaments” beneath the banner, which displays four different types of trophy icons There is also a button for view the tournaments and a countdown timer for the registration deadline.
+All available tournaments are shown below along with two buttons for players stadistics and teams stadistics.
-A footer menu at the bottom, including options like “Menu,” “About us,” social media profiles, an email contact option, and some information about the website creator and the copyright.
+A footer menu at the bottom, including options like “Menu”, "Profile", "Teams", "Players", “About us,” social media profiles, an email contact option, and some information about the website creator and the copyright.

 ![*HomePage*](readmeImg/newImg/Index.png)